Naalu/ds-senior-capstone-projects-website/reports/Report_4.md

 **Rylan:**
-- Finish acceleration settings.
-- Work on Deliverable 2 during Monday meeting.
+- Design Homepage (look/feel)
+- Begin work on the home template
+- Gain familiarity with Django

 **Chris:**
-- Review and edit UML diagrams for the new core module.
+- Edit the workflow for research
+- Remove student log-ins
-- Work on Deliverable 2 during Monday meeting.
+- Begin work on notifications
+- Act as a resource for others less familiar with Django

 **Jack:**
 - Finish creating Sample data
+   - users
+   - colloquia
+   - research
+- Gain familiarity with Django

 **Ethan:**
 - Finish fixing some problems with the webpage
--
+- Gain familiarity with Django

 ---